-The 'House of Arms' states 'First found in Cheshire where they were anciently seated as Lords of the Manor near Cheadle'.
+The 'House of Arms' states 'First found in Cheshire where they were anciently seated as Lords of the Manor near Cheadle'?

 Unlikely!
 The 'ancient' Swindells in Cheshire were peasant farmers, yeomen at best, and never entitled to a coat of arms.
 Swindelves was part of the manor of Bosden held by the de Honefort or Honford family c.1235.